The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Conclusions

-We have used this hyper-DFT framework to understand preferential adsorption of this binary fluid in a slit-pore geometry.
+We have used this \tcr{neural LMFT} framework to understand preferential adsorption of this binary fluid in a slit-pore geometry.
 In cases where the walls of the slit pore interact with both species of the fluid in the same manner, our numerical results indicate that when the reservoir is at its azeotropic composition, so too is the composition in the pore.
 Remarkably, this observation persists across a broad range of thermodynamic conditions, including far into the supercritical state.
-By analysing the bulk equation of state, we find that the azeotropic composition coincides with equal partial molar fractions of the constituent species, and a local extremum of the isothermal compressibility.
+By analyzing the bulk equation of state, we find that the azeotropic composition coincides with equal partial molar \tcr{volumes} of the constituent species, and a local extremum of the isothermal compressibility.
 Intriguing as these observations are, their generality to other fluids that exhibit azeotropy is an open question that warrants further investigation.
-For example, the system we have investigated has an azeotropic composition that is largely invariant with temperature and pressure; this does not generally hold, especially when the components have markedly different sizes \cite{panditEvaluationLocusAzeotropes1999}.
+For example, the system we have investigated has an azeotropic composition that is largely \tcr{insensitive to changes in} temperature and pressure; this does not generally hold, especially when the components have markedly different sizes \cite{panditEvaluationLocusAzeotropes1999}.

 To elucidate the mechanisms underlying pore selectivity, we have presented a thermodynamic description that connects selectivity directly to interfacial adsorption.
 This shows that the aneotropic composition, defined by vanishing relative adsorption, remains closely tied to the bulk azeotropic composition over a wide range of thermodynamic conditions, even under confinement.
-We show clearly that the relative adsorption of each species in the mixture is the relevant thermodynamic driving force, with the wall--fluid interfacial tension reaching an extremum at the aneotropic composition---a result that generalizes previous work on the liquid--vapor interface by Telo de Gama and Evans \cite{telodagamaStructureSurfaceTension1983}.
-By analysing our numerical results within the context of this thermodynamic model, we found that the aneotropic composition shifts linearly with the relative affinity of the confining walls to the two species.
+We show clearly that the relative adsorption of each species in the mixture is the relevant thermodynamic driving force, with the wall--fluid interfacial tension reaching an extremum at the aneotropic composition---a result that generalizes previous work on the \tcr{liquid--vapor interface} \cite{telodagamaStructureSurfaceTension1983} \tcr{to confined systems}.
+By analyzing our numerical results within the context of this thermodynamic model, we found that the aneotropic composition shifts linearly with the relative affinity of the confining walls to the two species.
 Moreover, we found that the two interfaces of the slit pore act essentially independently down to remarkably small separations---a little over three molecular diameters---between the walls.